Hudu-Technologies-Inc/Community-Scripts/Information-and-Visualization/Templated-KB-Folder-Creation/README.md

 Azure Key Vault — Simple Setup & Usage Guide for Hudu API Scripts

-This guide shows ONLY what you actually need:
+**This guide shows ONLY what you actually need:
-• How to create the Key Vault
+**- How to create the Key Vault
-• How to create the two secrets
+- How to create the two secrets
-• How to use them in your script
+- How to use them in your script
-• A minimal working example
+- A minimal working example

 ============================================================